 - Edison Electric Institute: Emergency Assistance Award — 2008-2015 and Outstanding Customer Service — 2014

 - Nuclear Energy Institute — Top Industry Practice Award — 2007-2012

 - J.D.
 Power — Top performer in Utility Website Evaluation Study and mobile-optimized website and app

 With a customer-first approach and a low regional pollution profile, Ohio Edison has worked hard to maintain and evolve as a leading electric utility.
-Here a few ways Ohio Edison makes it easy for electric utility customers in Ohio:
+Here a few ways they make it easy for electric utility customers in Ohio:

 - Simple ways to save energy.
-The Ohio Edison website is packed with ideas for saving energy, as well as incentive programs like the Easy Cool Rewards program that helps utility customers get free programmable thermostats to help lower their electricity bills.
+Their website shares great ideas for saving energy, as well as incentive programs like the Easy Cool Rewards program that helps utility customers get free programmable thermostats to help lower their electricity bills.
 Their home energy analyzer can give electricity customers even more tips for reducing electricity usage.

 - Online electricity safety training.
 No matter how long you’ve had electricity services, there’s probably more you could know about electrical safety.
 Downed power lines, electrical fires and electrical accidents are uncommon, but when they happen it’s important to be prepared—and Ohio Edison wants to be sure its customers are armed with all the right knowledge.

 If you have Ohio Edison for your electricity supplier, you will be served on the Standard Service Offer rate.
 This rate can change quarterly based on their auctions for procurement of power.

 Or, you can switch to a Competitive Retail Electricity Supplier, or CRES.
 A CRES can offer you alternative plans that have secure fixed electricity rates for the duration of your contract term.
 Longer term contracts, such as 24 or 36 months, usually offer the best bet at electricity rate savings versus the utility.